Carlos de Sigüenza y Góngora: Career in Science

 In 1681 Sigüenza wrote the book Philosophical Manifest Against the Comets Stripped of their Dominion over the Timid in which he tried to dismiss fears of impending superstitious predictions that linked comets to calamitous events; in the work he takes steps to separate the fields of astrology and astronomy.
 The Tyrolean Jesuit Eusebio Kino, who had come to New Spain to evangelize on the northern frontier, met Sigüenza at his home in Mexico City.
 Both men had observed the comet of 1680 and both were keenly interested in the phenomenon.
-The warm feelings between the two soured quickly, with Sigüenza believing that Kino belittled Mexican-born Spaniards' (creoles) level learning.
+The warm feelings between the two soured quickly, with Sigüenza believing that Kino belittled Mexican-born Spaniards' (creoles) level of learning.
 Kino published a strong criticism of Sigüenza's opinion on comets, without naming him specifically.
 Kino's criticism was that because they were contradictory to established astronomical/astrological belief in the heavens.
 Sigüenza often cited authors such as Copernicus, Galileo, Descartes, Kepler, and Tycho Brahe.
 In 1690, Sigüenza moved to defend his previous work by publishing "Libra Astronómica y Filosófica"; it was unlike many of his other writings, which remained in manuscript form because he could not afford to publish them.
 He directly attacks Kino by saying "I hereby point out that neither his Reverence [Kino] nor any other mathematician, even if he is Ptolemy himself, can set up dogmas in these sciences, because authority has no place in them at all, but only proof and demonstration."
 Theology was known as the "Queen of the Sciences", but Sigüenza's stance is on the side of science as defined in the modern era.